But I’m the Applicant – how can my submission help?

 - An applicant does not believe that a sufficient search was conducted.

 When preparing a submission, if you have any evidence to support your arguments, that can be a great help for the IPC through a course of a review.
 For example, if the scope of the review includes your belief that an adequate search for records was not conducted and you have evidence of that, provide the evidence as an attachment with your submission.
 A situation where you may have evidence that an adequate search was not conducted is where you have been provided a copy of an email as part of the response, but the attachment to the email has not been included with the response.
-For more information about evidence, please see the IPC blog What is evidence in a review?

 If you would like some additional guidance on what the IPC is looking for in your particular review, contact the analyst who has been assigned the file – you will find that information in the notification email advising you of the review or investigation.
 If you are not sure who the analyst is, please contact our general inquiry line at 306-787-8350.